A Founder's Guide to 15 Active Biotech VCs

 Image of RA Capital Management - Top VCs in Biotechnology

-RA Capital Management is an investment advisor focused on the life sciences and drug development sectors.
-They support companies working on new therapies and medical technologies.
+Based in Boston, RA Capital Management is an investment firm that concentrates on the life sciences and drug development sectors.
+They support companies across their entire lifecycle, from initial concept to post-IPO.

-• Industries of focus: Life sciences, biotechnology, medical
+• Industries of focus: Biotechnology, life science, and medical

 • Founded: 2001

-• Notable investments: Moderna, POINT Biopharma, Shockwave Medical, Orchard Therapeutics
+• Notable portfolio companies: Moderna, POINT Biopharma, Peloton Therapeutics

 You can refer to their website here.